1ran-wang/CSC369-Notes/exam_review.md

   + supports OS goal of efficient virtualization by giving OS control whenever a process does something it shouldnt and periodic hardware generated interrupts that ensure the OS gets control back at regular intervals
 - What happens when a proces makes a system call?
-    1. Os fills in interrupt table at boot time
+    1. OS fills in interrupt table at boot time
     2. CPU execution loop: Fetch instruction at PC, decode instr and execute
     3. Interrupt occurs (signal from hardware)
     4. CPU changes mode, diasables interrupt
     5. Interrupted PC value is saved
-    6. IDTR + interupt number is used to set PC to satrt of interrupt handler
+    6. IDTR + interupt number is used to set PC to start of interrupt handler
     7. Exectuion continues
 - How and when does a context switch happen?
-  + when we swicth the CPU to another process
+  + when we switch the CPU to another process
   + can happen when process calls yield(), makes a system call or timer interrupt handler decides to switch processes
   + saves the state of the old process and loads the saved state for a new process
     * saves registers to kernel stack, move to kernel mode and jump to trap handler